 Rather than limit yourself to high-search volumes, target the long-tail keywords that have a low search volume, low competition, but very powerful.

-That implies you should create a profile of your rivals’ business detailing information regarding the background, competitive advantages, employees, pricing strategies, their financial abilities and of course, their strengths & weaknesses.
+That implies you should create a profile of your rivals’ business, detailing information regarding the background, competitive advantages, employees, pricing strategies, their financial abilities and of course, their strengths & weaknesses.

 Monitor the pricing strategies of your competitors to determine the position of your pricing if you need to make some improvements.
 The secret to mastering the pricing game is learning to achieve a price balance for the sake of both the business and the market.

 You’ll drive away your current and potential customers to the competition if you set the price of your products or services too high.
 In the same vein, your business would lose the necessary revenue if you fix the price too low.

-Establish what makes your competitor stand in out in the crowd.
+Establish what makes your competitor stand out in the crowd.
 What are those aspects that help the business perform better than you and the others on the list?
 Could there be things they offer that you don’t?

-Step #4: Outline the Strengths and Weaknesses of Each Competitor
+4. Outline the Strengths and Weaknesses of Each Competitor

 By now, you’ve conducted ample research on your competition.
 The strengths and weaknesses will act as an analysis or summary of the hours of research.
 Create a worksheet and list the strengths as well as weaknesses of your competitors’ business.

 A quality, competitive analysis example features a list of the companies’ weaknesses and strengths under the five core areas of:

-Step #5 Watching Out for New Competitors & the Market Outlook
+5. Watching Out for New Competitors & the Market Outlook

 Take a quick look at the current and future market for your product.
 If the market for your product or service is on an upward trajectory, then it’s possible there are still more customers to reach.